 Susan originally started out in the fine arts program at The Art Institute of Chicago when she found that being an artist was not a financially successful career path for her as she moved out of her parents home.
 So, she went in a different direction and tried environmental studies and sciences, but didn’t really like it.
 On a whim, she decided to take a drafting class at her local community college and at 21, fell in love with it.
-It was the perfect marriage of her creative side and science side.
+It was the perfect marriage of her creative side and her science side.
 This class gave her the exposure to architecture, drafting and interiors that she needed for the “ah ha” moment she’d been waiting for.
-Susan got her associates degree first, in Interior Design, and then continued her education back at The Art Institute in their Interior Architecture program.
-She describes her community college education as the technical aspect in her education while The Art Institute exposed her to push the design envelope.
+Susan first received her associate’s degree in Interior Design and then continued her education back at The Art Institute for Interior Architecture.
+She describes her community college education as gaining the technical knowledge while The Art Institute taught her to push the design envelope.
 It forced her to look at the world and its interior environments completely differently.

 While Susan was in school she also did a couple of internships.
-Her very first internship was when she was in community college, with a furniture dealer.
-It allowed her to become familiar with vendors, materials, pricing and application.
-While attending The Art Institute she got an internship with VOA which turned into a full time design position.
-This fully exposed her to the interior architecture world.
-VOA gave Susan a glimpse of how to collaborate with large teams, work on big projects, work with high profile clients, and work late nights.
+Her very first internship was in community college with a furniture dealer.
+This experience allowed her to become familiar with vendors, materials, pricing, and application.
+While attending The Art Institute, she worked an internship with VOA which later turned into a full-time design position.
+VOA exposed Susan to the world of interior architecture and gave Susan a glimpse of how to collaborate with large teams, work on big projects, work with high profile clients, and work late nights.
 Don’t forget to bring your portfolio to your internship interviews like Susan might have ;).

 Networking is Key!… But it May Take Some Time